Eluder-based Regret for Stochastic Contextual MDPs: Algorithm and Main Result

-\end{theorem}
+\endgroup \end{theorem}

-We remark that using covering numbers analysis, our result naturally extends to infinite function classes as well as context spaces.
-In addition, when comparing our regret upper bound to the lower bound of~\citet{levy2022learning}, there is an apparent gap of $H^{2.5}$ factor, which we leave for future research.
+We remark that using covering numbers analysis~\citep{shalev2014UnderstandingMLBook}, our result naturally generalizes to infinite function classes as well as context spaces.
+In addition, when comparing our regret upper bound to the lower bound of~\citet{levy2022optimism}, there is an apparent gap of $H^{2.5}$ and $\dEP$ factors.
+We leave this gap for future research.

-\paragraph{Computational efficiency of UC$^3$RL.} { The algorithm calls each oracle $T$ times, making it oracle-efficient.
+\textbf{Computational efficiency of E-UC$^3$RL.} { The algorithm calls each oracle $T$ times, making it oracle-efficient (since it's oracle-call complexity is in $poly(T)$).
 Aside from simple arithmetic operations, each of the $T(T+1)/2$ iterations of the internal loop call one MDP planning procedure and calculate the related occupancy measure.
 Both of these can be implemented efficiently using dynamic programming.
 Overall, excluding the oracle's computation time, the run-time complexity of our algorithm is in $\poly(T,|S|,|A|,H)$.
-Hence, if both the LSR and LLR oracles are computationally efficient then UC$^3$RL is also computationally efficient. }
+Hence, if both the LSR and LLR oracles are computationally efficient then E-UC$^3$RL is also computationally efficient. }